lawnjelly/Misc/Batching/optimization_general.md

 #### MultiPlatform Advice
 If you are aiming to release on multiple platforms, the best advice is to test early, and test often, on all your platforms, especially mobile.
 Developing a game on desktop then last minute attempting to port to mobile is a recipe for disaster.

-Often you should design your game for the _lowest common denominator_, then add optional enhancements for more powerful platforms.
+In general you should design your game for the _lowest common denominator_, then add optional enhancements for more powerful platforms.

 ### Links
 * 3D Optimization